Blue racer © Joe Crowley

 Current Status and Protections

-The blue racer is currently listed as Endangered under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
+The blue racer is currently listed as Endangered under both the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature has not yet assessed the global status of the blue racer.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+These acts offer some protection to individuals and their habitat.
+The International Union for Conservation of Nature has not yet assessed the global status of the blue racer, but lists the eastern racer (of which the blue racer is a subspecies) as Least Concern.
+The eastern racer’s status was last confirmed in May 2012.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.